-Group C. Applications courses: 6 credit hours of graduate level courses offered by programs other than computational science;
+Group C. Applications courses: 6 credit hours of graduate level courses offered by programs other than computational science; at least 3 of these credits are to be taken on a letter-grade basis

 Seminar requirement.
-2 credit hours of seminar (ISC5934);
+2 credit hours of seminar (ISC5934)

-Group D. Professional skills courses: 6 credits hours of approved management or related courses;
+Group D. Professional skills courses: 6 credits hours of approved management or related courses

 Internship.
-6 credit hours of internship credit (ISC5948).
+6 credit hours of internship credit (ISC5948)